joshcanhelp/josh-to-11/content/md/post/110-is-having-your-own-website-a-dated-concept.md

 ---
 title: "Is having your own website a dated concept"
 layout: post
-excerpt: ""
+excerpt: "For the record, this is one of the reasons I find immense value in Twitter: exposure to a broad range of opinions on an equally broad range of topics.
+Since this particular option pertained to what I do, I figured I’d chime in."
 date: 2009-10-20 20:00:13
 modified: 2016-10-20 16:44:17
 permalink: is-having-your-own-website-a-dated-concept/index.html
-tags: ["Facebook", "LinkedIn", "Pevchon", "Posterous", "Twitter", "Websites", "Social Media"]
+tags: ["Web Strategy", "Twitter", "Social Media"]
 featured_img:
 wpid: 1167
 ---

-# Is having your own website a dated concept
+# Is having your own website a dated concept?

 For the record, this is one of the reasons I find immense value in Twitter: exposure to a broad range of opinions on an equally broad range of topics.
 Since this particular option pertained to what I do, I figured I’d chime in.